FlorenceOS/Florence/Bootstrapper/README.md

 * Switch to 32 bit mode
 * Create a freelist of physical pages in < 4GB
 * Create page tables
-* Page in physical memory with KASLR
+* Page in all of physical memory with KASLR
+* Load kernel loader at 512M
+* Page in kernel loader as RWX
 * Switch to 64 bit mode and jump to kernel loader

 # Kernel loader specification: